Many or all companies we feature compensate us. Compensation and editorial

 Can you pay off $50,000 of debt in a year?

-Paying off $50,000 of debt in a year is possible, but it requires a high income or significant lifestyle adjustments.
+Paying off $50,000 in a year is possible, but it requires a high income or significant lifestyle adjustments.
 On average, you’d need to pay around $4,167 per month to meet this goal.
 Strategies might include a strict budget, substantial income increases (e.g., overtime, side jobs), or negotiating lower interest rates with creditors.